-A good performing application makes users happy.
-But identifying and solving performance issues can be daunting task.
+A good-performing application makes users happy.
+But identifying and solving performance issues can be a daunting task.
 What do you do if users complain that “it is slow”?
 And are there actions you can take to prevent performance issues?
 This workshop will provide answers to these questions.

 This online course will be delivered by Eric Wauters (aka waldo) and Arend-Jan Kauffmann (aka AJ).

 The workshop will be delivered as a series of 4 sessions.